The Burning of the White House

 Established U.S. credibility with other nations

-Andrew Jackson was considered a war hero and helped lead to his presidency later
+Andrew Jackson was considered a war hero, which helped lead to his presidency later

 Effectively ended the Federalist Party